 Avoid excessive ventilation.
 Ventilation should start at 10/min and should be titrated according to the target PETCO2 of 35-45 mmHg.

 Hypotension, a systolic blood pressure < 90 mmHg should be treated and the administration of fluids and vasoactive medications can be used to optimize the patient’s hemodynamic status.
 While the optimal blood pressure during the post-cardiac arrest phase is not known, the primary objective is adequate systemic perfusion, and a mean arterial pressure of ≥ 65 mmHg should accomplish this.
 A systolic blood pressure greater than 90 mmHg and a mean arterial pressure greater than 65 mmHg should be maintained during the post-cardiac arrest phase.

 The goal of post-cardiac arrest care should be to return the patient to a level of functioning equivalent to their prearrest condition.

 IV infusions for the control of post-arrest hypotension:

-Moderate glycemic control measures should be implemented to maintain glucose levels from 144-180 mg/dL, and since there is an increased risk for hypoglycemia in the post-arrest phase these more moderate levels should be maintained rather than normal levels of 80-110 mg/dL
+Moderate glycemic control measures should be implemented to maintain glucose levels within a normal range, and since there is an increased risk for hypoglycemia, attention should be focused on prevention.
+No specific glycemic target range is recommended at this time.

 Every effort should be made to provide coronary reperfusion (PCI), and interventions should be directed with this goal in mind.
 PCI has been shown to be safe and effective in both the alert and comatose patient, and hypothermia does not contraindicate PCI.